javierclb/tutorials/python.md

    x = np.linspace(0,3,1000)
    ```

-   Now let's use this array of *x* values to generate an array of *y* values *y=sin(x)* Just as before, you can first type `np.sin?` to see the documentation for the sine function in NumPy.
+   Now let's use this array of *x* values to generate an array of *y* values *y=sin(x)*.
+Just as before, you can first type `np.sin?` to see the documentation for the sine function in NumPy.
 Notice that the input is meant to be a NumPy array of values then `np.sin(x)` evaluates sine elementwise - that is, sine applied to every value in the array of x:
    ```
    y = np.sin(x)
    ```